 Labor and delivery

 Zaleplon has no established use in labor and delivery.

 A study in lactating mothers indicated that the clearance and half-life of zaleplon is similar to that in young normal subjects.
 A small amount of zaleplon is excreted in breast milk, with the highest excreted amount occurring during a feeding at approximately 1 hour after Sonata administration.
 Since the small amount of the drug from breast milk may result in potentially important concentrations in infants, and because the effects of zaleplon on a nursing infant are not known, it is recommended that nursing mothers not take this medication.

-The safety and effectiveness of Sonata (Zaleplon) capsules in pediatric patients have not been established.
+The safety and effectiveness of Sonata and Hyplon (Zaleplon) capsules in pediatric patients have not been established.

 A total of 628 patients in double-blind, placebo-controlled, parallel-group clinical trials who received Sonata were at least 65 years of age; of these, 311 received 5 mg and 317 received 10 mg.
 In both sleep laboratory and outpatient studies, elderly patients with insomnia responded to a 5 mg dose with a reduced sleep latency, and thus 5 mg is the recommended dose in this population.
 During short-term treatment (14 night studies) of elderly patients with zaleplon, no adverse event with a frequency of at least 1% occurred at a significantly higher rate with either 5 mg or 10 mg Sonata than with placebo.

 To purchase Sonata (Zaleplon) 10 mg tablets from reliable online pharmacies and drugstores at low prices please use resources described above on this webpage.

 Here is a list of popular medications containing zaleplon as a main active pharmaceutical ingredient; their trade names, forms, doses, companies - manufacturers, distributors, suppliers, researchers and developers: